scds/text-analysis-1/initial-data-analysis.md

 VIDEO

+# IDA Step 1: Remove extraneous text

 Working with [sample corpus A](https://scds.github.io/text-analysis-1/preparation.html), open the .txt file in MS Word.

+Before any other step, we may first want to delete the preamble at the beginning of the document as it is not relevant to our text analysis.
+There are also figures and appendices at the end of the document that can also be deleted; anything after section 10.0 ("References") or page 39 in the document is similarly "noisy."

+# IDA Step 2: Run spellcheck in

 We are using Word because it will highlight errors for us and we can export a list of misspelled words from it using a macro.

-The software, however, may not recognize errors automatically when working with a .txt file.
-If you are running MS Word on either a Windows or Mac operating system, you can ^^^ under the "Review" spell check tool on your .txt file.
+The software, however, may not recognize errors automatically when working with a .txt file; if you are running MS Word on either a Windows or Mac operating system, refer to the [Microsoft documentation](https://support.microsoft.com/en-us/office/check-spelling-and-grammar-in-office-5cdeced7-d81d-47de-9096-efd0ee909227) ("Turn the automatic spelling and grammar checker on or off").

 Once you have made spelling errors visible in your document, take some time to review them - they are now easy to find!
 Although we are about to export a list of misspelled words, it is helpful to see the errors in context as it can at times be difficult to infer the correct spelling of the error without knowing how they are being used.